yash19sinha/coffee-bean/README.md

 # Coffee Bean
-This is a Static Coffee Shop Website which is build using tech stacks like html css and javascript and in order to enhance our website we used bootstrap library
+This is a Coffee Shop Website which is build using tech stacks like html css and javascript and in order to enhance our website we used bootstrap library.
+Contributions are welcomed to enhance the website and adding backend or CRUD operations in any relevant manner would be appreciated

-## Hacktober Fest 2023
+## Hacktoberfest 2023
 We would love to take contribution from anyone who helps us not improve or enhance our user experience of this website

 We are looking forward for your contribution

+#begineer-friendly
 This is very beginner friendly project for the people who are contributing for the first time

 Give this repo a star ⭐